 I know.
 This means you have to sell something.
 But I’m not talking about a hard sell.
 I’m talking about sharing great done-for-you, print-and-go resources that can take the stress off your fellow teachers.
 I’m talking about resources that you’ve already tried, and that you can recommend honestly to your friends and colleagues.

 This works great if you have people who listen to your recommendations and you can bubble over with enthusiasm about lessons plans you love.
 But what if you don’t like selling?
 What if you’d rather hide in your classroom and create lesson plans.
 Perhaps you have some really great project-based, service learning lesson ideas, but you have no idea how to get them ready for the public or how to convince other people to buy them.
 And we all know you probably don’t have the time, if you’re having to work more than one job.

-That’s where our Join Venture Partnership program can help you.
+That’s where the RTE Join Venture Partnership program can help you.
 You pitch your idea to us.
 If we like it, we’ll work with you to develop the unit into a marketable package and sell it directly on our website.
 You don’t have to market the lessons, you don’t have to sell the lessons.
 You create the lesson and just sit back and earn a 50% commission for the work you did once.